fenago/data-science/lab_guides/Lab_3.md

 ----------

 Histograms are an effective way to plot the distribution of data and to identify skewness in data, if any.
-The histogram outputs of two columns of `bankData` are listed here.
-The histogram is plotted with the `pyplot` package from `matplotlib` using the `.hist()` function.
-The number of subplots we want to include is controlled by the `.subplots()` function. `(1,2)` in subplots would mean one row and two columns.
-The titles are set by the `set_title()` function:

 ```
 # Histograms